About Me & The Lost Compass

 There's something wonderful but difficult to describe about suddenly finding yourself walking the road you always dreamed about taking.
 But that is what's possible, and that's what this is all about.

-During travel you will have the opportunity to connect with wildlife conservation efforts, to explore various regions of the world, and to take part in inspirational gatherings that allow you to listen to experts, learn as much as you want to, share your art, your photography, and your experience.
+The Lost Compass hopes to connect you with wildlife conservation efforts, to explore various regions of the world, and to take part in inspirational gatherings that allow you to listen to experts, learn as much as you want to, share your art, your photography, and your experience.

 The Lost Compass is a resource for conservation happenings, historic preservation, and environmental fundraising you might be interested in.
 In December 2020 I earned the Global Sustainable Tourism Council’s Professional Certificate in Sustainable Tourism.

 You can connect with Deb at Travel Massive